A B C D E F G H J L M N O P R S T V W

 Email: nmorgan@tsas.org

 I am McKenzie Park and I am the School Based Specialist here at TSAS!
 I graduated with my Bachelor of Science in Psychology from Oklahoma State University.
 I am a lover of animals and have three fur babies of my own, two dogs and one cat that are my pride and joy!
 I enjoy all things nature, whether that is collecting house plants or going on long hikes with my dogs.
 In my pass time I love doing anything creative around my house like sketching, creating decorations, and working in my flower beds.
-I look forward to working hand and hand with the TSAS faculty to create the best and most supportive environment for each student in this community.
+I love working hand and hand with the TSAS faculty to create the best and most supportive environment for each student in this community.

 I have always had a passion for working with children and have worked with all ages in many different settings.
 I believe that children are the future of this world and with the right tools in their toolbelt there is no limit to what they can do.
 I love watching children step into their potential and I am so excited to be part a team that supports each student in exploring their passions and developing their own unique identity.